gargsaar/singlepage_website_ni/pages/about.md

 He loves travelling and reading.

-[iStandpoint](https://sarthakgarg.com) is his legacy where he pours his mind and heart out.
+[iStandpoint](https://sarthakgarg.com) is his legacy where he pours mind and heart out.